-Warning

-After you select file events, you must also go to the "Audit by File/Directory" menu shown in Figure 4-21 and/or the "Audit by User" menu shown in Figure 4-22 and in Figure 5-13 if you chose any "file and user" or "file or user" events.
-Selecting "file and user" or "file or user" events without selecting any files or users will not cause the recording of any audit events.
+Warning: After you select file events, you must also go to the Audit by File/ Directory menu shown in Figure 4-21 on page 67 and/or the Audit by User menu shown in Figure 4-22 on page 71 and in Figure 5-13 on page 167 if you chose any file and user or file or user events.
+Selecting file and user or file or user events without selecting any files or users will not cause the recording of any audit events.

-1. Choose "Audit by file events" from the "Audit by event" menu (401) and press Enter to edit the list of preselected file events.
+Choose Audit by file events from the Audit by event menu (401) and press Enter to edit the list of preselected file events.